|

 -

-- We currently have the 2011 Tavel in stock and it's delicious!
+- We had the 2017 Tavel in stock and was delicious!
 Lots

 of berry notes and ripe, fresh fruits.
 Dry.
 Of course.